Introduction to Engineering Fluid Mechanics ( Free PDF )

 • VIEW QUESTION

-• Units of measurement, measurements, and analysis of measurements
+• We utilize units of measurement, perform measurements, and analyze measurements.

-• Pressure fluctuations in a fluid at rest (hydrostatics)
+• Pressure fluctuations in a fluid at rest are known as hydrostatics.

-• Definition of motion picture kinematics and equations
+• We define motion picture kinematics and equations.

 • Bernoulli measure